15 Best Leg Exercises and Workout for Muscle & Strength

 2. Position your legs under the support pads.

-3. Curl the weight by bending your knees, and raise your heels toward your buttocks.
+3. Curl the weight by bending your knees and raising your heels toward your buttocks.

 4. Hold the handles or bench to prevent yourself from lifting off the bench.
 Keep the movement smooth.